singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-gitbook-on-netlify.md

 thumbnail: /uploads/gitbook.png
 cmsUserSlug: ""
 date: 2015-12-08
-tags: null
+tags:
+  - gitbook
+  - nodejs
+  - tutorial
 ---

-### Welcome to netlify

-Today, we're going to look at how to host a book built with GitBook on netlify, including setting up continuous deployment.
+Today, we're going to look at how to host a book built with [Gitbook](https://www.gitbook.com/) on netlify, including setting up continuous deployment.

-This tutorial will start from scratch (if you already have GitBook set up, you can skip down to [here](#netlifystart)).
+Let's start from scratch.
+If you already have GitBook set up, you can skip straight to the [Connecting to netlify]({{ page.url }}#netlifystart) section.

-Let's get your workstation prepped (this guide assumes you have Node.js installed).

 <!-- excerpt -->

+### Installing Gitbook

+This guide assumes you have [Node.js](https://nodejs.org) installed.

+Let's get your workstation prepped.

 First, use `mkdir` to create the `gitbook` directory where you'll be working: